How do I sign up for ZeroEntropy and create an API key to start testing?

 How do I sign up for ZeroEntropy and get my first API key?

-Short Answer: Go to https://dashboard.zeroentropy.dev, create an account, then generate an API key from the dashboard’s API Keys section to start calling the ZeroEntropy API.
+Short Answer: Go to the ZeroEntropy dashboard, create an account, and generate an API key from the API Keys section to start testing immediately.

 Expanded Explanation: